cockpit-project/cockpit-project.github.io/_posts/2021-04-05-fmf-unified-testing.md

 ## Packit

-[Packit](https://packit.dev/) is a tool and a service to automatically package upstream releases into Fedora or COPR.
+[Packit](https://packit.dev/) is a tool and a service to automatically package upstream releases into Fedora or Copr.

 It recently learned a cool new trick: The [Packit-as-a-Service GitHub app](https://github.com/marketplace/packit-as-a-service) runs a project's FMF test plans in pull requests.
 Packit-as-a-Service is open source, [simple to set up](https://packit.dev/docs/packit-as-a-service/), and free to use.
 For projects that use it, this addresses point 3 above (running gating tests for every upstream change).